 Two years ago I started making my own natural insect repellent spray and anti bug balm for our family.
 After getting tired of staring at all the many not so great for you bug sprays at the store and trying to find one that didn’t contain harmful ingredients, I gave up!
-Making your own bug spray and anti bug balm is actually a lot simpler than you might think.
-I’m gonna share my family bug balm recipe with you here and I bet you will love this shea butter mosquito repellent recipe.
+Making your own bug spray and DIY bug balm is actually a lot simpler than you might think.
+I’m gonna share my family bug balm with you here and I bet you will love this shea butter mosquito repellent recipe.

 You might be asking, ” What is a bug balm?”
 It’s a solid form of bug repellent.
 Just think if your bug spray was in a solid form that you could rub on, kinda like a lotion or a deodorant stick.
 That’s bug balm!
 It seems to coat and cover our skin better.
 Then we use repellent spray to spray things like the outdoor area and our clothing.
 The bugs here are bad, especially the mosquitoes!

 All Natural Bug Balm Recipe

-Ingredients/Supplies Needed for your All Natural Bug Balm Recipe:
+Ingredients/Supplies Needed for your All Natural Bug Repellent Balm Recipe:

 - Coconut Oil